Fine Day [2024]

 What’s goin’ on?
 [2015]

 What’s goin’ on?
-(2015) interactive object: recycled cardboard, paper, foam core, headphones, smartphone, selfie stick 132 x 80 x 45cm What’s goin’ on? directly references a well-known and reoccurring video meme nicknamed ‘He-man sings’[1].
+(2015) Lauren Edmonds Interactive object: recycled cardboard, paper, foam core, headphones, smartphone, selfie stick 132 x 80 x 45cm What’s goin’ on? directly references a well-known and reoccurring video meme nicknamed ‘He-man sings’[1].
 Taking one memorable scene from the video, I reconstruct it into a physical form.
-At one end of the work sits a set of […]
+At one end of the […]

 Progressive Action [2015]